enzymejs/enzyme/docs/api/ReactWrapper/is.md

 # `.is(selector) => Boolean`

-Returns whether or not the current node matches a provided selector.
+Returns whether or not the single wrapped node matches the provided selector.
+It must be a single-node wrapper.

 #### Arguments